httpsecure/hugo-theme-red-rose/README.md

 Using local BS for development

-For production You can use CDN and delete this line parameters
+For production You can use CDN

 and add this inside **head.html**
 ```